 Sunshine’s a family tradition.
 We head here each year, three generations of us, breaching the protocol of everyday life to immerse ourselves in high alpine paradise.

 We roll out of bed, exit the sliding doors, click boots into bindings, and get first tracks on Standish.
-Nowhere else in Banff can you get this ski-in ski-out experience.
-After feeling oh-so-blissfully alone on the mountain after the rest of the skiers returned on the gondola at the end of the day, after sleeping at 7,200 ft.
-(2,195 m) beneath a blanket of stars, it seems almost unfair to be this close.
+Nowhere else in Banff can you get this ski in, ski out experience.
+After feeling oh-so-blissfully alone on the mountain after the rest of the skiers returned on the gondola at the end of the day, after sleeping at 2,195 m (7,200 ft.) beneath a blanket of stars, it seems almost unfair to be this close.
 Almost.
 Thank you, Sunshine Mountain Lodge.

-My favorite run is Bye Bye Bowl off Lookout Mountain – a black diamond face at the resort’s apex.
+My favourite run is Bye Bye Bowl off Lookout Mountain – a black diamond face at the resort’s apex.
 Take time for the view as you disembark the Great Divide Express Quad: snowy peaks rise to the heavens as far as the eye can see.
-Catch your breath, because vistas like this will stun your senses.
+Catch your breath, because views like this will stun your senses.

 Family Fun at Norquay

-Make turns down the famous North American, a challenging black diamond speckled with bumps, while vistas of Banff townsite span out below.
+Make turns down the famous North American, a challenging black diamond speckled with bumps, while vistas of Banff town centre span out below.
 For an extra thrill, try night skiing.
 The resort is lit from 5-10 p.m.

-The Ski Big 3 tri-area lift ticket gives you access to a combined total of 8,000 acres, 29.5 ft.
-(9 m) of annual snowfall and 290 trails.
+The Ski Big 3 tri-area lift ticket gives you access to a combined total of 8,000 acres, 9 m (29.5 ft.) of annual snowfall and 290 trails.
 Blow your kids' minds.
 After skiing the Big 3, your family will feel like they're locals.